-RFID stand for radio-frequency identification.
-It is a small circuit integrated into your ticket, or season pass card.
+RFID stands for radio-frequency identification.
+It is a small circuit integrated into your ticket or season pass card.
 When you pass through the lift gates, this circuit will register and open the gates for you.

-June's Axess/Sirius lift access system is CE certified and complies with all standards.
+June Mountain's Axess/Sirius lift access system is CE certified and complies with all standards.
 It was found that with the proper use of devices there is no danger for persons using pacemakers when passing hands free entry systems at the lift.
-However, for general reasons of precaution and compliance with the general requirements applicable, the general recommendations for using electromagnetic units should be observed and the following rules should be adhered to:
+However, for reasons of precaution and compliance with the general requirements applicable, the following recommendations for using electromagnetic units should be adhered to:

-If you prefer not to pass through the gate, please alert our validation staff at the lift and you will be given alternative direction for lift access.
+-If you prefer not to pass through the gate, please alert the lift attendant and you will be given alternative direction for lift access.

 Are there any other concerns associated with RFID?